IQ404/study-notes/README.md

 loo()  # 5 0
 ```

-On the other hand, `.bitmasked` node does not manipulate data (as mentioned earlier):
+On the other hand, `.bitmasked` node does not manipulate data (which means we can have data remaining from last iteration):

 ```python
 import taichi as ti